 October 22 @ 9:30 am - October 23 @ 9:30 am

 Faculty: A. Michael Gellman, CPA, CGMA, Fiscal Strategies 4 Nonprofits

 During these difficult times, many nonprofit organizations are looking to stabilize finances and improve sustainability to stay viable.
-This all-day session will give you valuable tools needed to develop financial practices and oversight that will strengthen your financial management systems and improve accountability to your board of directors, donors and the general public.
+This session will give you valuable tools needed to develop financial sustainability practices and oversight that will strengthen your financial management systems and improve accountability and enhance sustainability.

-Given the current difficult economy, being financially nimble is now a necessity.
-In this second session we will discuss how budgets can be used to adapt to changing economic conditions and protect your organization’s resources.
+Given the current difficult economic conditions and hyper-changes taking place, being financially nimble is now a necessity.
+In this first session we will discuss how budgets can be used to adapt to changing economic conditions and protect your organization’s resources.
 This interactive presentation will explore the concepts behind projection-based budgeting and how to fully integrate the non-financial manager, staff and board member into the budget process to help your organization realize its full potential and maximize the use of its limited resources.